alyssa-dannielle/alyssa-dannielle/README.md

 - 👋 Hi, I’m @alyssa-dannielle
-- 👀 I’m interested in ... travel and vanlife plus crochet
+- 👀 I’m interested in ... vanlife, travel, and crochet
 - 🌱 I’m currently learning ... python
 - 💞️ I’m looking to collaborate on ... something fun to gain xp
 - 📫 How to reach me ... dm